DecentralCardGame/Cardchain/README.md

+install:

+go get github.com/cosmos/cosmos-sdk

+go get github.com/DecentralCardGame/Cardchain

+This is initially forked from:

 # SDK Application Tutorial

 This repository contains the source code of the nameservice tutorial.

 ## Tutorial